Create and Manage Compute Pools

 -

-In the General information screen, set the name and tags for your compute pool to help track and organize it across projects.
+On the General information page, set the name and tags for your Compute Pool to help track and organize it across projects.

 -